tobiaducoli/dncs-lab/README.md

  </html>"> /home/user/website/docker.html

  ```
+ If there is a problem with docker on host-2-c try to:
+ *`vagrant reload host-2-c --provision`

 # License & bugs
  This code was developed during the lessons of the course of "Design of networks and communication systems", as an assignment.